Empirical Analysis of Pull Requests for Google Summer of Code: Design Methodology

 \subsubsection{Users Data}

-The user-related data captures information related to each intern that participated in the GSoC program.
+The user dataset captures information related to each intern that participated in the GSoC program.
 The user dataset captures 9 features including the contributor id, the number of projects they worked on during the GSoC program, the number of pull requests created during the GSoC program, number of accepted pull requests, number of rejected pull request, and all the review comments associated with the user.
 Other features include the number of public repositories, followers and followings.

 There were a total of 2456 interns in the dataset, including 154 duplicates.
-The duplicates captures interns who participated in multiple sessions of the GSoC program (e.g., a student who participated in the 2020 and 2021 programs).
-For this study, the duplicates user are treated as new users because the user contributions (e.g number of pull requests created) will differ from year to year.
-Table \ref{table_user_stat} provides a statistical overview of the user-related data.
-The number of projects in the table represent the aggregate number of projects the interns worked on and not the unique number of projects.
-Table \ref{table_project_stat} captures the information for each unique project.
+The duplicates were interns who participated in multiple sessions of the GSoC program (e.g., a student who participated in the 2020 and 2021 programs).
+For this study, the duplicated users were treated as new users because the user contributions (e.g number of pull requests created) will differ from year to year.
+Table \ref{table_user_stat} summarizes users statistics, noting that the aggregate number of projects reflects cumulative contributions rather than unique project counts (this was captured in Table \ref{table_project_stat}).
+These metrics provide a comprehensive view of user engagement and impact during GSoC.